 On August 2, 2018 Public Law 115-229 was signed by the President designating 20 miles of East Rosebud Creek as part of the National Wild and Scenic River System.
-The creek is classified as a wild segment for 13 miles in the Absaroka-Beartooth Wilderness Area and as a recreational segment for seven miles downstream of the wilderness.
-The outstandingly remarkable values for both segments are for scenery, recreational, and geologic resources.
+The creek is classified as a wild segment for 13 miles in the Absaroka-Beartooth Wilderness and as a recreational segment for seven miles downstream of the wilderness.
+The outstandingly remarkable values are for scenery, recreational, and geologic resources.
 Until the final wild and scenic river boundary is established, plan direction applies to the area within the wild and scenic river interim boundary (1/4 mile from the ordinary high-water mark on each side of the designated river segments, unless otherwise specified in statute).
-Once the final boundary is established in accordance with Section 3(b) of the Wild and Scenic Rivers Act, this management direction will apply within the final established boundary of the wild and scenic river.
-The management direction only applies to National Forest System lands.
+Once the final boundary is established in accordance with Section 3(b) of the Wild and Scenic Rivers Act, this management direction only applies to National Forest System lands.
 Section 3(d)(1) of the Wild and Scenic Rivers Act requires a comprehensive river management plan be completed for wild and scenic rivers.
 Plan direction would also apply to any additional rivers designated by Congress.